yibin-huang-ocean/yibin-huang-ocean.github.io/ResearchBrief.md

 ## Deep Ocean Circulation in the Subpolar North Atlantic

-> In order to understand deep circulation in the subpolar North Atlantic, 125 floats were released at depths > 1800 m along the rim of the subpolar basin.
+> Deep ocean circulation in the subpolar North Atlantic constitutes the AMOC lower limb and is important for carbon uptake and ocean ventilation.
+In order to understand deep circulation in the subpolar North Atlantic, 125 floats were released at depths > 1800 m along the rim of the subpolar basin.
 They drifted in ocean for a maximum lifetime of 2 years.
 The float program is a part of the Overturning in the Subpolar North Atlantic Program (OSNAP).

 <img width="80%" height="auto" src="/assets/float.png">